HomeDev GuideRecipesAPI Reference

 Use TinyMCE on your template pages

-If you want to use TinyMCE on your template pages, download your version and place it on your website.
-The TinyMCE version shipped with Optimizely depends on the user interface.
+To use TinyMCE on your template pages, download your version and place it on your website.
+The TinyMCE version shipped with Optimizely depends on the UI.